kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 As a Kubernetes Application Developer, I want the kernel to optimize system performance by making better use of local resources when a node is resized, so that my applications run faster with fewer disruptions.
 This is achieved when there are
 Fewer Context Switches: With more CPU cores and memory on a resized node, the kernel has a better chance to spread workloads out efficiently.
 This can reduce contention between processes, leading to fewer context switches (which can be costly in terms of CPU time) and less process interference and also reduces latency.
-Better Memory Allocation: If the kernel has more memory available, it can allocate larger contiguous memory blocks, which can lead to better memory locality (i.e., keeping related data closer in physical memory), reducing latency for applications that rely on large datasets, in the case of a database applications.
+Better Memory Allocation: If the kernel has more memory available, it can allocate larger contiguous memory blocks, which can lead to better memory locality (i.e., keeping related data closer in physical memory),improved paging and swap limits thus reducing latency for applications that rely on large datasets, in the case of a database applications.

 #### Story 3